Television production coordinator

 As a television production coordinator, you may work on different kinds of programmes, such as news and current affairs, reality shows, soap operas, dramas and comedies.
 Alternatively, you may choose to specialise in one particular area.

-You'll be responsible for setting up and running an office for the production, handling shooting schedules, casts lists, work permits, travel and accommodation arrangements and equipment supplies.
+You'll be responsible for setting up and running an office for the production, handling shooting schedules, cast lists, work permits, travel and accommodation arrangements and equipment supplies.
 You'll be involved at all stages of a project, working alongside everyone from the early stages until completion.

 Responsibilities